ishaanshah/GSoC-Proposal/Proposal.md

 - Email: ishaan.n.shah@gmail.com
 - Github: https://github.com/ishaanshah
 - Website: https://ishaanshah.github.io
-- Time Zone: UTC + 5:30
+- Time Zone: UTC +5:30

 # Project Overview
 ListenBrainz now has a statistics infrastructure that collects and computes statistics from the listen data that has been stored in the database.
 Right now, the only information a user gets about their listening trends is a list of recent listens and top artists.
-This project aims to change this by displaying interesting graphs and statistics that would more helpful to the user.
+This project aims to change this by displaying insightful graphs and statistics that would more helpful to the user.

 # Graphs and Statistics which can be shown
 We can classify the graphs to be shown in two different categories:

 ## User Statistics
 These graphs tell the user about his/her listening history and habits.<br>
-- **Listening Activity**: The number of listens submitted to ListenBrainz in the last week/month/year.
+- **Listening Activity**: The number of listens submitted to ListenBrainz in the last week/month/year
-- **Top Artist**: The top artists that the user has listened to.
+- **Top Artist**: The top artists that the user has listened to
-- **Top Albums**: The top releases that the user has listened to.
+- **Top Releases**: The top releases that the user has listened to
-- **Top Songs**: The top songs that the user has listened to.
+- **Top Recordings**: The top recordings that the user has listened to
-- **Daily Activity**: This graph shows the user activity during the day.
+- **Daily Activity**: This graph shows the user activity during the day
-- **Artist Origins**: A map showing the locations of artists to which the user listens to.
+- **Artist Origins**: A map showing the locations of artists to which the user listens to

 ## Sitewide Statistics
-These graphs tell about the sitewide trending artists, releases, and recordings.
+These graphs tell about the sitewide trending artists, releases, and recordings in the ListenBrainz community.
 This data can also be used to calculate the popularity of the entities.

 # UI Mockups
 This project will add three new views to serve the statistics that are being generated.